yodiyo/yodiyo.github.io/PORTFOLIO.md

 **Project Overview**

-Welcome to Discovery Education - Egyptian Knowledge Bank.
 The Egyptian Knowledge Bank is a English/Arabic website, which leveraged existing templates and components to enable building this site in short time.

+The site was quickly put together with templates and resources that I had developed in my role as Lead Developer on the enterprise CMS, leading to the Discovery Education winning its bid as a provider to this historic and ambitious initiative.

 🔗 **[View Project →](https://www.dailynewsegypt.com/2017/04/26/discovery-education-deploys-technology-egyptian-knowledge-bank/)**